Why be a fellow?

 Experience life in the nation’s capital.
 Washington calls!
 Some fellows also have the opportunity to travel nationally and overseas for their host office.

 Lead.
 Fellows run a variety of Affinity Groups that focus on a wide range of policy issues.
 Activities range from planning and promoting presentations by distinguished guest speakers, to workshops, symposia, and multi-day conferences.

 Get published.
-Sci on the Fly is a fellow-run, high-traffic blog to which STPF fellows may contribute.
+Sci on the Fly is a fellow-run, high-traffic blog and podcast that highlights fellows' work and perspectives.
 Many fellows also have opportunities with their host office to publish reports and other media.

 Learn about career opportunities in academia, nonprofit, government, and the private sector at the fellows' career summit and via a fellows' career listserv.